warte67/SDOM/docs/progress.md

     - **Milestone:**
         - SDOM is now fully Lua-configurable and ready for advanced scripting, rapid prototyping, and integration with external tools.
 Json features have been removed completely.

+### [September 26, 2025]
+- **Box Unit Tests Complete:**
+    - Finalized comprehensive unit tests for the Box object, covering creation, hierarchy, anchor logic, and world coordinate propagation.
+    - All anchor setters and edge references are tested for all anchor points and hierarchy levels.
+    - Confirmed that the Box object works as a reliable proof of concept for external applications using the SDOM API.
+    - Decided to defer exhaustive reference calculation tests for resizing and complex anchor scenarios until a specific layout issue is identified.
+    - The Box unit test suite is now robust and maintainable; targeted tests will be added as new bugs or features arise.
+- **General Stability:**
+    - All core, factory, display object, and stage unit tests are passing.
+    - Event system and Lua-driven configuration are stable and fully integrated.
+    - Documentation and codebase are up-to-date with recent changes.

 # Next Steps:
 - Expand Lua scripting examples and documentation.
     - Add a user-side `Box_UnitTest()` Lua module as an example: